eromba/JsTestDriver-Android-Init/README.md

 ## Usage

+To initialize JsTestDriver and the Android emulator:
 `jtd-android-init.py [Path to JTD] [Port] [Path to SDK] [AVD] [Delay]`

+To initialize only JsTestDriver:
+`jtd-android-init.py [Path to JTD] [Port]`

 - **Path to JTD** : The path to your JsTestDriver JAR file
 - **Port** : The port on which to start the JsTestDriver server